-SEC. .01.
+SEC.
+5.01.
 AUTHORITY.
 California Government Code Section 61064(a) states the “violation of any rule, regulation, or ordinance adopted by a board of directors is a misdemeanor punishable pursuant to Section 19 of the Penal Code.”
-California Government Code Section 61064(b) allows any citation issued by the SCSD for the violation of a rule, regulation, or ordinance adopted by the Board “may be processed as an infraction pursuant to subdivision (d) of Section 17 of the Penal Code.”
+California Government Code Section 61064(b) allows any citation issued by the District for the violation of a rule, regulation, or ordinance adopted by the Board “may be processed as an infraction pursuant to subdivision (d) of Section 17 of the Penal Code.”
 Finally, Cal.
 Gov’t Code 61064(c) allows the Board to confer on “designated uniformed District employees the power to issue citations for misdemeanor and infraction violations of state law, city or county ordinances, or District rules, regulations, or ordinances when the violation is committed within a facility and in the presence of the employee issuing the citation.
 District employees shall issue citations pursuant to Chapter 5C (commencing with Section 853.5) of Title 3 of Part 2 of the Penal Code.”

-SEC. .02.
+SEC.
+5.02.
 DESIGNATED EMPLOYEES.
 Each act that violates this Storm Drainage Ordinance is a violation of the Scotia Community Services District’s rules and shall constitute a separate offense.
-A violation of this section is punishable as a misdemeanor or infraction, chargeable at the General Manager’s or District’s Counsel’s discretion.
+A violation of this section is punishable as a misdemeanor or infraction, chargeable at the District General Manager’s or District’s Legal Counsel’s discretion.

-SEC. .03.
+SEC.
+5.03.
 VIOLATIONS, ABATEMENT, RESOLUTION.
 Any condition caused or allowed to exist in violation of any of the provisions of this ordinance constitutes a threat to the public health, safety and welfare, and is deemed and declared to be a public nuisance.
-This public nuisance may be summarily abated, and/or the property restored to its original condition, and/or enjoined or otherwise be compelled to cease and desist, by the General Manager or authorized designee, or by actions taken by the District legal counsel.
+This public nuisance may be summarily abated, and/or the property restored to its original condition, and/or enjoined or otherwise be compelled to cease and desist, by the District General Manager or authorized designee, or by actions taken by the District Legal Counsel.

 Inspections and Sampling – Authority and Procedure.

 The General Manager or authorized designee has the duty and the responsibility to inspect all locations for any violation of the provisions of this ordinance.
-The General Manager or authorized designee may, within the limitations of law, enter such building or premises at reasonable times to inspect the same for violations of this ordinance or to perform any duty imposed upon the General Manager or authorized designee by this ordinance; provided, that the General Manager or authorized designee presents proper credentials to, and obtains consent from, the owner or occupant to enter.
-In the event the owner and/or occupant refuse entry, the General Manager shall request assistance of the District legal counsel to obtain an administrative warrant for the premises, pursuant to the provisions of state law.
+The General Manager or authorized designee may, within the limitations of law, enter such building or premises at reasonable times to inspect the same for violations of this ordinance or to perform any duty imposed upon the District General Manager or authorized designee by this ordinance; provided, that the District General Manager or authorized designee presents proper credentials to, and obtains consent from, the owner or occupant to enter.
+In the event the owner and/or occupant refuse entry, the District General Manager shall request assistance of the District Legal Counsel to obtain an administrative warrant for the premises, pursuant to the provisions of state law.

-The General Manager or authorized designee has the right to, and shall conduct routine sampling and monitoring on or adjacent to the premises under review.
-The cost of such routine sampling and/or monitoring activities, including test reports and results, shall be paid for by the District.
-The General Manager or authorized designee may, within the limitations of law, enter such premises at reasonable times to conduct sampling and monitoring operations; provided, that the General Manager or authorized designee presents proper credentials to, and obtains consent from, the owner or occupant to enter.
-In the event the owner and/or occupant refuse entry, the General Manager shall request assistance of the District legal counsel to obtain an administrative warrant for the premises, pursuant to the provisions of state law.
+The District General Manager or authorized designee has the right to and shall conduct routine sampling and monitoring on or adjacent to the premises under review.
+The cost of such routine sampling and/or monitoring activities, including test reports and results, shall be paid for by the property owner..
+The District General Manager or authorized designee may, within the limitations of law, enter such premises at reasonable times to conduct sampling and monitoring operations; provided, that the District General Manager or authorized designee presents proper credentials to, and obtains consent from, the owner or occupant to enter.
+In the event the owner and/or occupant refuse entry, the District General Manager shall request assistance of the District Legal Counsel to obtain an administrative warrant for the premises, pursuant to the provisions of state law.